 If using butter, rub into flour, then add fruit, breadcrumbs and sugar.

-Beat all the eggs, gradually adding the rum/sherry/brandy
+Beat all the eggs, gradually adding the rum/sherry/brandy.

 Stir into dry ingredients and mix thoroughly.